Sibylle-R/it-support-homelab/README.md

 A Windows 11 client (CLIENT01) was configured with the domain controller as DNS server and successfully joined to the lab.local domain.

+### Domain login test

+I managed to log in with Max Muster as a User in to Windows 11 client using domain credentials.
+This verified correct DNS resolution and authentication against the domain controller.

 ## What I learned